UWASL/dedup-bench/README.md

 # Where is the VM Dataset used in the DedupBench 2023 paper?

-Note that this is **not the same** as DEB.
+Note that this is **not the same** as the [💾 VM Images Dataset](https://www.kaggle.com/datasets/sreeharshau/vm-deb-fast25), but is a subset of it.
 The following images from Bitnami were used in the original DedupBench paper at CCECE 2023:

 ### Image URLs
 ```